Weihai Shandong, China Travel Guide

 Limited for international tourists; inquire locally for informal sessions on traditional crafts or calligraphy.

-Opportunities to visit fruit orchards or local fisheries, typically arranged through local tour operators, sharing insight into food sources.
+Occasions to go to fruit orchards or local fisheries, typically arranged through local tour operators, sharing insight into food sources.

 Weihai's dining offers a truly local experience, specifically with its fresh seafood.
 Be adventurous and try local specialties to dive deep into Shandong cuisine.